 Scotland has a well-earned reputation for providing an incredibly warm and open welcome to everyone who chooses to come here.
 In fact, this welcome is so good, that some just never want to leave, and really, we can’t blame them.

 If you're visiting for tourism or short business trips it’s sometimes possible to travel without a visa.
-However, anyone who is not British or European (EU and EEA Nationals) will usually need a visa for longer visits to Scotland including coming for work or to study.
+However, anyone who is not British or Irish will usually need a visa for longer visits to Scotland including coming for work or to study.

 Check out the information below for more advice on what you will need when planning your journey.

 Stunning scenery, vibrant culture, cutting edge innovation and a world-renowned reputation for providing a warm, friendly and open welcome to everyone...no wonder you're thinking of moving to Scotland.

 Scotland - as part of the UK - formally left the European Union on 1 January 2021.
 However, while our relationship might be changing, EU nationals are still just as welcome as they've ever been.

 If you are an EU, EEA, Swiss citizens and their family members who lived in Scotland before the end of December 2020, you can apply for settled status through the EU settlement scheme.
 The EU Settlement Scheme closed on 30 June 2021 but for further information, including if you can make a late application, please visit Help and Advice for EU citizens in Scotland or Apply to the EU Settlement Scheme.

 Find out more about the EU Settlement Scheme

 Find out whether or not you need a visa at gov.uk